 Supervising Producer: Nizar Assad

-Producers: Mark Wahlberg, Scott Veltri, Archie Gips
+Producers: Scott Veltri, Mark Wahlberg, Archie Gips,

 Jack Heller, Jevon Frank, David Wendell

-Director of Photography: Axel Baumann
+Directors of Photography: Axel Baumann

 Editors: Brian Goetz & Yaniv Elani